 The two temples are built on the shores of Jong Kham Lake near the center of Mae Hong Son.
-The Wat Jong Kham temple is on the left side recognized by its fine woodworks and decorations.
+The Wat Jong Kham temple is on the left side recognized for its fine woodwork and decorations.
 Inside this building, you can also see a famous and important piece of the building, which is a wooden throne.
-Was Jong Klang is the one on the right side known mostly because of its white and gold design of the Chedi.
+Jong Klang the one on the right side known mostly because of the white and gold design of the Chedi.
 Behind the Chedi, you can also find a Vihara, which houses the paintings drawn on the glass.

 Since the temples are located near the center of the city, they can be found quite easily.
 In case you need some rest and refreshment, the area surrounding the lake is filled with shops, restaurants, and bars as well as hotels and places to rest.

 The perfect time to visit is the early opening hours in the morning.
 This is because of the beautiful scenery of the lake and the areas around it during sunrise, as well as the image of the mountains covered in the morning fog.
 It is also recommended to visit the temples during the night when the decorative lights are lit as you can see the beautiful reflection of the two temples on the lake.

 What’s Inside the Wat Jong Kham and Wat Jong Klang Temples?